 When did Texting Start?

 Today, it’s hard to think of a time before texting.
 When did texting start?
-Let’s begin by looking into by defining texting or text messaging which is also known as SMS (short message service).
+Let’s begin by looking into the definition of texting or text messaging which is also known as SMS (short message service).
 Wikipedia defines it as:

 “…the act of composing and sending electronic messages, typically consisting of alphabetic and numeric characters, between two or more users of mobile phones, fixed devices (e.g., desktop computers) or portable devices (e.g., tablet computers or smartphones).
 Text messages are usually sent over a phone network, but they can also be sent over a cable network or Local Area Network.
 This is due to the convergence between the telecommunication and broadcasting industries in the 2000s.
 The term originally referred to messages sent using the Short Message Service (SMS).
 It has grown beyond alphanumeric text to include multimedia messages (known as MMS) containing digital images, videos, and sound content, as well as ideograms known as emoji (happy faces and other icons).”

 One thing people don’t often consider about text messaging is GSM encoding.
 Have you ever heard of segmenting?
 North American phone carriers use GSM encoding.
-Therefore, when any unicode characters are sent, they are segmented per every 70 characters.
+Therefore, when any Unicode characters are sent, they are segmented per every 70 characters.
 When characters such as letters with accents from other languages or emojis (aka non-GSM characters) are used, messages get segmented much faster by the 70 characters rather than being segmented per every 160 characters when a text message only includes GSM characters.
-Read more about GSM encoding on our knowledge base.

 Business communication and texting